jala886/weather_JL/README.md

 <img src="./DemoSnapshot/appIcon.jpeg" width="100">
-This is  open weather app for a inteview
+This is  an app to fech and show data from OpenWeather

 ## 🚀 Features